FirePlank/Auto-Chess/README.md

 the result may differ on different screen resolutions so i recommend trying out different board sizes and seeing which works best for you.

-The A.I was trained on lichess so play there for optimal results, but it should work fine on chess.com with a few tweaks!
+The A.I was trained on lichess so play there for optimal results, but it should work fine on chess.com and other chess with a few tweaks!

 ## Credits
 I have not made the actual detection of the chess board.
 That has been taken from Elucidation's